VicChvll/data-analysis-of-IMDB-movie-Project-Chevallier-and-ElBouhouti-ece-big-data-processing-2025-fall/README.md

 jupyter notebook imdb_analysis.ipynb
 ```

-The notebook downloads IMDB datasets automatically and answers all 14 questions.
-Results are exported to ANSWERS.md.
-Dataset downloads may take 10-30 minutes.
+The notebook downloads IMDB datasets automatically and answers all 14 questions and the results are exported to ANSWERS.md.

 ## Part 2: Stream Processing